Kinondo Kwetu is a delightful beach lodge on Kenya’s coast.

 Kinondo Kwetu: Our full report

-Plenty of local excursions can be organised, with the closest, a 20-minute walk or 5-minute drive away, being to Kaya Kinondo sacred forest, the first of the coastal Mijikenda group of people's ancestral groves or kaya to be opened to the public.
-Digo guides and interpreters are on hand to take you on 1-to-2 hour guided walking visits through the giant trees, watching forest birds, insects and other wildlife.
+Plenty of local excursions can be organized too.
+The closest is a 20-minute walk or a five-minute drive to Kaya Kinondo sacred forest – the first of the coastal Mijikenda people's ancestral groves (kayas) to be opened to the public.
+Digo guides and interpreters are on hand to take you on one- to two-hour guided walks through the giant trees, watching forest birds, insects and other wildlife.

-Our ViewHaving stayed here a couple of times we think this is one of the very best small hotels on the coast.
-The blend of chic, Scandinavian design with rustic, tropical Kenyan warmth makes for an irresistible combination.
-The food is excellent, the service gently enveloping without being overbearing, and the hosts charming and genuine.
-There's plenty to do here if you get tired of doing nothing, but you need to be aware that there are no local services in the shape of restaurants or bars.
+Our ViewHaving stayed here a couple of times, we think this is one of the very best small hotels on the coast.
+The chic African design, excellent food, gently enveloping (but not overbearing) service, and the charming and genuine hosts is altogether irresistibly good.
+There's plenty to do here if you get tired of doing nothing, but you need to be aware that there are no local restaurants or bars nearby.

 Ideal length of stay: 4 nights-plus